openkruise/kruise/README.md

 You can view the full documentation from the [OpenKruise website](https://openkruise.io/en-us/docs/what_is_openkruise.html).

-We also provider [**tutorials**](./docs/tutorial/README.md) to demonstrate how to use Kruise controllers.
+We also provide [**tutorials**](./docs/tutorial/README.md) to demonstrate how to use Kruise controllers.

 ## Contributing

-You are warmly welcomed to hack on Kruise.
+You are warmly welcome to hack on Kruise.
 We have prepared a detailed guide [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Community